 - How many homes have you found for buyers in the last year?
 Ask for the addresses of these recent transactions, and find out the selling prices.
 This will help you see whether the agent truly works with clients similar to you and how successful the agent has been.

 - How will you communicate with me?
-Will the agent call you or use email?
+Will the agent call you or use text or email?
 How often will you hear from him or her?
 Once a week is a minimum in a stable market, but daily check-ins could be necessary in a hot market.
-And how quickly can he or she respond to calls and questions from you?
+And how quickly can the agent respond to questions from you?
 If you're eager to get in and see a house, you may not want to wait a day.

 - How will your commission be paid?
 If the agent will be representing you exclusively, ask whether he or she expects you to pay the commission instead of the seller.
-(This is rare; you don't have to agree to this in order to have an agent represent you exclusively.)
+(This is rare, as sellers usually pay both agents' commissions; you don't have to agree to this in order to have an agent represent you exclusively.)

 - Who are some past clients I can call as references for you?
 If you think you might hire this agent, be sure to follow through with these calls!